-Each dot in the chart below was a member of the Senate in 1980.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Bayh is shown as a purple triangle. (analysis methodology)
+Bayh is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 1980 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 - S. 2441 (96th): Juvenile Justice and Delinquency Prevention Act Amendments of 1980